satriachandrayw/trade-gpt/docs/PRD.md

 - `freqtrade` for automated trading

 ### 3.3 APIs
-- Forex news portal API (if available)
+- Tavily API for forex news
 - Alpha Vantage or Yahoo Finance for technical chart data
 - Forex broker API for trade execution